cherch173/smoke/README.md

     - [X] Connect to Database and Verify with MongoDB
     - [X] Build Model for ENDEAVOR, GENRES & COMMENTS
     - [X] Build index.js for Model
-    - [] Begin Controller for ENDEAVOR
+    - [] Build out Controller for ENDEAVOR
     - [] Route ENDEAVOR
     - []
     - []